 The Sun Valley Music Festival installs a LARES sound system every summer on the lawn.
 A LARES system uses microprocessors and complex processing equipment to create a natural-sounding acoustic.
 The Festival hangs numerous microphones over the stage to pick up the sounds of all of the instruments and then sends the signals out to the network of speakers on the lawn.
 The purpose is not to amplify, but rather to create an acoustic on the lawn, with the sound of different instruments coming from different places, as you would hear if you were sitting inside the Pavilion.

 The Screen on the Pavilion lawn is a 14×25-foot LED wall with imagery supplied by seven cameras inside the Sun Valley Pavilion.
-The Festival’s 8-member video production team includes camera operators, technical director, cue caller, and screen engineer–plus all the camera equipment.
+The Festival’s 8-member video production team includes camera operators, a technical director, cue caller, and screen engineer–plus all the camera equipment.

 The Pavilion opened on August 3, 2008.
 The idea started with Earl Holding, owner of the Sun Valley Resort, in 2006.
 At that time, the Sun Valley Summer Symphony (previous name of the Sun Valley Music Festival) held its concert series under a tent on the lawn.
 The design for the Pavilion was inspired by its natural setting: the roofline mirrors the mountains and sky and is supported by a huge main truss, supporting a permanent copper header and steel cable net.
 A seasonal luminous tensile membrane (“the tent”) covers 1,564 seats, the stage, and support facilities.
 The surrounding landscape is sculpted into an undulating park gently elevated into a natural amphitheater, with views of Trail Creek Canyon, Dollar Mountain, and Bald Mountain.